Bute (or phenylbutazone) is a common pain killer and anti-inflammatory for horses.

 - Overuse injuries

-Fever Reduction: Bute’s antipyretic qualities can reduce fever symptoms and assist a horse’s recovery by encouraging eating & drinking.
-However, it may also mask other symptoms of an ill horse.
+Bute’s antipyretic qualities can reduce fever symptoms and assist a horse’s recovery by encouraging eating & drinking.
+However, care should be taken as it may also mask other symptoms of an ill horse.

 Side effects of phenylbutazone

-Bute works well for horses for short-term pain relief, but can be toxic if used in too high of a dose.
+Bute works well for horses for short-term pain relief.
+But it can be toxic if used in too high of a dose

 Where do you get bute for horses?

-Bute is available via prescription from your veterinarian or buy online
+Bute is available via prescription from your veterinarian or you can buy online

 Things to note: